Preparing the Next Generation

 Long before a star researcher’s discovery turns the scientific community on its head, that researcher is a student.
 Training the next generation of nurses, doctors, and researchers is an essential part of the pursuit of new knowledge.
 Supporting students with scholarships and fellowships is an invaluable gift to promising young minds.

-UVA School of Nursing’s Certified Nurse Leader (CNL) program is graduating a new type of nurse—individuals who are prepared to dramatically improve how nursing care is delivered.
+UVA School of Nursing’s Clinical Nurse Leader (CNL) program is graduating a new type of nurse—individuals who are prepared to dramatically improve how nursing care is delivered.

-The CNL program is the first of its kind in Virginia, and is ranked third in the nation.
+The CNL program is the first of its kind in Virginia, and is ranked second in the nation.
 After they graduate, many of these nurses often rise quickly into leadership and management positions.

 Many CNL students are also career switchers who bring a wide variety of experiences to the field.
 However, because most CNL students come to nursing later in life, they are presented with the challenge of balancing the responsibilities of full-time education and supporting a family.